A Theme for the Week

 For yourself

-A personal theme keeps attention where it belongs.
+A personal theme keeps your attention where it belongs.

-When the week feels scattered, it helps you decide what fits — and what doesn’t.
+When the week is messy, a theme helps you decide what fits.

 For children